06 Apr Scots American links on Tartan Day

 A year later, two pipe bands and a small but enthusiastic group of Scottish Americans marched from the British Consulate to the UN.

-There is certainly no denying the many links between Scotland and the US and those connections are underlined by the proportion of American guests we welcome on the Eat Walk tours in Edinburgh, Glasgow and St Andrews.
+There is certainly no denying the many Scots American links and those connections are underlined by the proportion of American guests we welcome on the Eat Walk tours in Edinburgh, Glasgow and St Andrews.

 Famous Scots Americans